AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 <b>5.
 Disallowing Boxing</b><br>
 Finally, boxing may also be completely forbidden for a type.
-With that, any assignment to an object of type \b Box fails compilation.
+With that, any assignment to an object of type \b Box fails to compile.
 Forbidding boxing, by the same token disallows unboxing.